cosmos/evm/README.md

 alt="Cosmos EVM - A plug-and-play solution that adds EVM compatibility and customizability to your chain" />

-**Please note**: this repo is undergoing changes in preparation for a new audit.
+**Please note**: This repo is undergoing changes in preparation for a new audit.
 After this audit we will cut the first v1 release, targeting late Q2.
 Some breaking changes might occur.
-While the Cosmos EVM is currently being used in production on various chains without fault, Interchain Labs will only mark this repository as production ready after the audit is completed.
+While the Cosmos EVM is currently being used in production on various chains without fault, Interchain Labs will only mark this repository as stable after the audit is completed.

 ## What is Cosmos EVM?